Roberthaf/Ladimir/README.md

 DESCRIPTION

-	Ladimir reads in cLAD,miRNA and gene files and from them analizes if miRNA's lie within the cLAD regions and what lie up and down stream of each miRNA.
+	Ladimir reads in cLAD,miRNA and gene files and from them analizes if miRNA's lie within the cLAD regions and what genes lie up and downstream of each miRNA.